chadsmith12/daily-challenges/README.md

 The series of challenges start from [here](https://dev.to/thepracticaldev/daily-challenge-1-string-peeler-4nep).

 ## How the challenges are broken up
-Every challenge will have their own directory and individual README that explains what each challenge is about, what the challenge specifically is, example input and output, and a link to the original posting.
+The challenges can/will be solved in different languages.
+Most challenges will at least be solved in C#.
+There will be a directory for each language, and each language will solve the challenges their own way.

-Each challenge could be solved in multiple languages and each language it is solved in will in their own directory in each individual challenge.
+Inside each language directory will be a README that explains how each challenge is solved in that language and instructions on how run the challenges for that language.